afrozenpeach/CSharp_MARC/README.txt

  * @license   http://www.gnu.org/copyleft/lesser.html  LGPL License 3
  */

+2014-05-21 Changes:
+FileMARCWriter and FileMARCXMLWriter now have an append option

 2014-05-06 Changes:
 Fixed issue with special characters not being properly calculated in the directory length